On this page you will find information on:

 Other things to think about

-Hopefully your neighbours will all be chipping in to help with the party, but please remember that road closures and noise may affect people living nearby.
+Hopefully your neighbours will help with the party, but please remember that road closures and noise may affect people living nearby.
 Be considerate and please consult your neighbours about your plans.
 You can start the party whenever you like during the day but please be considerate of everyone when you plan your start and finish time.
 It is worth remembering that not everyone will be able to participate so you need to let them know what times you are planning to start and finish the party and take their comments into consideration.
 You may want to finish by 9pm minimising noise.

 You can apply to suspend parking bays in the street where you want to hold your party, but this can be expensive - it may be better just to ask the local residents (who will presumably all be invited) to park somewhere else within the parking zone for the day.

 You are not required to have insurance if your event meets the 7 criteria listed above, but it is not very expensive (typically between £50 - £100 depending on the number of guests) and you may want to consider taking it out for your own peace of mind.
 Contact Event Assured or Events Insurance Services.

 Food and food hygiene